prillcode/minecraft-crossplatform-docker/README.md

 ## Features

 - 🎮 **Cross-Platform LAN Play** - Java Edition and Bedrock Edition (Xbox, Mobile) on same LAN (Local Area Network) with GeyserMC and Floodgate plugins
-- 🌍 **Multi-World Support** - Survival, Creative, and Adventure worlds with portal navigation via Multiverse plugins.
+- 🌍 **Multi-World Support** - Ability to create multiple Survival, Creative, and Adventure worlds with portal navigation via Multiverse plugins.
 - 🔒 **Permissions** - Granular player permissions set by LuckPerms plugin (used to enable Portal travel between worlds in this setup)
-- 📦 **Containerized** - Fully Dockerized for easy deployment and network discovery
+- 📦 **Containerized** - Fully Dockerized for easy deployment and network discovery (docker network_mode = "host" for better discovery)
-- 🏠 **LAN Discovery** - Xbox consoles (and likely others) auto-discover the server on the local network
+- 🏠 **LAN Discovery** - Xbox consoles (and likely others) should auto-discover the server on the local network without having to "add custom server"

 ## Quick Start